2024 Highlights

 +

-Adopt ESG Framework for MPCT.UN
+Adopt ESG Framework

-Communicate sustainability strategy and commitment across company and key external stakeholders
+Communicate sustainability strategy across the company and to key external stakeholders

-Delegate implementation to MPCT.UN’s Sustainability and ESG team
+Delegate implementation to Sustainability and ESG team

 Reports to the Governance, Compensation and Environmental Committee of Dream Impact Master GP Inc.